 Emu48 is an emulator for the Hewlett Packard HP38G, HP39G, HP40G, HP48SX, HP48GX and HP49G calculator hardware.
 These calculators are based on the 1LT8 Clarke (HP48SX) and on the Yorke chip.

 First of all a big thank to Sébastien Carlier for publishing Emu48 v1.0 under the GPL.
 Without this decision newer versions of the emulator wouldn't have been possible or ports to other similar calculators wouldn't have been made.
 Also a big thank to Jean-Yves Avenard for his technical assistance in the beginning.
-Lode Vandevenne spend the PNG image decoder and finally I want to thank all the unnamed authors for publishing material about these calculators.
+Lode Vandevenne spent the PNG image decoder and finally I want to thank all the unnamed authors for publishing material about these calculators.

 To upload the ROM of your HP38G, you will need a special aplet called "ROM UPLOAD".
 Once you've uploaded the ROM, you have to convert it using the Convert utility.